-The 3D robot simulation environment (USARSim) is extended with the possibility to reproduce the appearance and the dynamics of generic legged robots and especially a humanoid Nao robot [6].
+The 3D robot simulation environment (USARSim) is extended with the possibility to reproduce the appearance and the dynamics of generic legged robots and especially a humanoid Nao robot.
 USARSim is based on the Unreal Engine, which provides facilities for good quality rendering, physics simulation, networking, highly versatile scripting language and a powerful visual editor.
-Building a realistic simulator implies that interaction models are needed which replicate the dynamics of a walking robot with many body contacts, while maintaining a fast frame rate [7].
+Building a realistic simulator implies that interaction models are needed which replicate the dynamics of a walking robot with many body contacts, while maintaining a fast frame rate.
 Several approximations have been tried, and the performance evaluated.
 This extension could have a wide application range, which allows people to develop and experiment typical robotic tasks at home, without requiring a real robot.
-The development of this open source simulation is not only valuable inside the Standard Platform League, but should also be interesting for the Soccer Simulation League and the @ Home League [8].
+The development of this open source simulation is not only valuable inside the Standard Platform League, but should also be interesting for the Soccer Simulation League and the @ Home League.
+Outside the RoboCup community this simulation could be valuable for Human-Robot Interaction research.

-Fig. 4.
-A simulation of a Nao robot in USARSIM environment
+Figure 2: A simulation of a Nao robot in USARSIM environment